piyushsachdeva/AzureDevOps-Zero-to-Hero/InterviewQuestions/README.md

 ## What are feeds in Artifacts?
 Isolated placeholder in a repository can be categorized into Local, pre-release, Release, etc. Once your Artifacts are deployed to one environment, you promote them to another feed so that they can be deployed in another environment, with that feed being the trigger.
-Explain with the help of an example.
+Could you explain with the help of an example?

 ## How would you use IaaC tools such as ARM Template or Terraform to automate Infra provisioning?